kistlerk19/file_management_scripting/README.md

 This toolkit provides a comprehensive set of bash scripts designed to simplify file management tasks.
 From organizing cluttered directories to finding storage-hungry files, encrypting sensitive data, and maintaining backups, these utilities help you take control of your file system.

 ## Scripts Included
+The Screenshots directory contains the expected results of running the scripts.

 ### 1. `file_sorter`